ClarisaD/DMUY4913E-SP20-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/syllabus.md

 ## Welcome to the Climate & Design Collaborative Studio!

 The objective of this course is to integrate science and design when it comes to proposing solutions for adapting to climate change.
 Traditionally these two fields work separately, but this course presents the opportunity for students to receive a background in climate science and apply it to their design work.
-The course will focus on a real-life case study, rural communities of Mongolia affected by zuds that cause severe winters.
+The course will focus on a real-life case study, rural communities of Mongolia affected by dzuds that cause severe winters.
 Students will explore macro and micro issues of the challenges of communicating climate risks; discussing issues with both professors who work in the industry as well as with guests from the design, science, NGO, and journalism fields.
 The course will be studio-based, creating a series of assignments and projects that explore questions like: How would residents receive communication of approaching storms?
 How could a region develop protection from floods or frost?
 How might someone get food when the streets are uninhabitable?
 The final project of the course culminates in service-oriented design proposals specific to the zud climate conditions in rural areas of Mongolia.

 Prerequisite: None